djmahe4/ktu-mindmaps/Data Communications and Networking By Behrouz A.Forouzan/Connecting LANs, Backbone Networks, and Virtual LANs/bridge.md

 In essence, a transparent bridge helps to extend a network by connecting devices, learning the network structure, forwarding data correctly, and preventing data loops, all while being invisible to the devices it connects.

+**Learning**
-The earliest bridges had forwarding tables that were static.
+* The earliest bridges had forwarding tables that were static.
-The systems administrator would manually enter each table entry during bridge setup.
+* The systems administrator would manually enter each table entry during bridge setup.
-Although the process was simple, it was not practical.
+* Although the process was simple, it was not practical.
 If a station was added or deleted, the table had to be modified manually.
-The same was true if a station's MAC address changed, which is not a rare event.
+* The same was true if a station's MAC address changed, which is not a rare event.
-For example, putting in a new network card means a new MAC address.
+* For example, putting in a new network card means a new MAC address.
-A better solution to the static table is a dynamic table that maps addresses to ports automatically.
+* A better solution to the static table is a dynamic table that maps addresses to ports automatically.
-To make a table dynamic, we need a bridge that gradually learns from the frame movements.
+* To make a table dynamic, we need a bridge that gradually learns from the frame movements.
-To do this, the bridge inspects both the destination and the source addresses.
+* To do this, the bridge inspects both the destination and the source addresses.
-The destination address is used for the forwarding decision (table lookup); the source address is used for adding entries to the table and for updating purposes
+* The destination address is used for the forwarding decision (table lookup); the source address is used for adding entries to the table and for updating purposes
 ```
 1. A -> D
    Bridge: No entry for A or D